vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 - delete this snapshot

 :::tip
 By default, XOA will try to make a snapshot with quiesce.
-If the VM does not support it, it will fallback to the default snapshot system.
+If the VM does not support it, it will fall back to the default snapshot system.
 :::

 ## VM import and export